Joel Gertner

 Joel Gertner (born September 20, 1975) is an American professional wrestling announcer, color commentator, and manager.
 He is best known for his appearances with Extreme Championship Wrestling from 1995 to 2001.
+He is also currently working with Juggalo Championship Wrestling (JCW) as a manager for Josh Bishop.

 Professional wrestling career

 Early career (1992–1995)

 Gertner debuted in professional wrestling in 1992 at the age of 17, making appearances at a local wrestling federation as a heel announcer under the nickname "Joey Jaguar".
 He would threaten the wrestlers and usually get beat up for his actions.
 Gertner attended Poly Prep Country Day School in Brooklyn, New York and started attending Cornell University in 1993.
 After his professional wrestling bookings started to interfere with his schoolwork, he dropped out of Cornell in the spring of 1996.
 Gertner was one year short of a bachelor's degree.
 Gertner also worked for the Cornell radio station.